 In spite of his astute intelligence and 23 years of leadership experience, Shishir was never considered to be an influential leader.
-Nobody wanted to be a part of his projects and he was considered to be a bad boss who sapped motivation, killed ideas, and made one want to run from the job!
-During meetings, he would cut someone off for “dumb” ideas.
-As a result his team learnt to keep quiet and let the boss set the course.
-The organization found that despite his stellar reputation of having amazing technical capabilities, he didn’t have the persuasion and influence skills required to lead a positive team.
-In fact, the organization realised that in spite of his strong technical leader his specific leadership obstacles would derail his career growth.
-And for this the client organization was looking for a coaching engagement that included a deep assessment of the leader and create a strong approach that is grounded in data and integrates the needs of key stakeholders into the process,
+Nobody wanted to be a part of his projects and he was considered to be a bad boss who sapped motivation, killed ideas, and made his employees want to run from the job!
+The client organization found that, despite his stellar reputation for technical capabilities, he didn’t have the persuasion and influence skills required to lead a positive team – a gap problem that could completely derail his career growth.
+To address this, the organization was looking for a coaching engagement that included a deep assessment of Shishir’s leadership and would lead to a clear plan of action grounded in data.

-Mindset Shift: Coach Vikram provided Shishir with breakthrough insights into how to break his habits of narcissism while interacting with people and how to develop empathetic listening skills.
-The leader realized that when he does not show much interest toward what others think, feel, or experience, or expand the other person’s point of view, he was coming across as arrogant or insensitive.
-Very soon Shishir had a shift in his mindset that the more he shows interest in his team, the more he will end up having deeper relationships with them.
+Mindset Shift: Coach Vikram provided Shishir with new insights into how to break his habits of narcissism while interacting with people and how to develop empathetic listening skills.
+With Coach Vikram’s assistance, Shishir came to realize that when he did not show much interest toward what others think, feel, or experience, or expand the other person’s point of view, he was coming across as arrogant or insensitive.
+Very soon, Shishir was able to shift his mindset to one of curiosity about, and investment, his team.

-Behavioural Shift: As the coaching progressed, Shishir had a step-by-step plan on how to enhance his self-awareness, increase his likeability quotient, and positively influence his first impression among his stakeholders.
-In just 3 months, Shishir learned to mindfully let go of his derailing interpersonal skills, and also intentionally practiced around the 3 critical traits of relationship building- interest, listening, and commonality.
-He started daily, doing one small action at a personal level that could strengthen his relationship with his team, boss, and other stakeholders.
-He started asking more questions with genuine curiosity to expand and explore the other person’s point of view.
-In the second half of the coaching journey, the leader underwent lots of method acting coaching activities that are grounded in real-time, on the job action.
-These helped the leader discover what drove and excited him at work and how to really tap into those strengths.
-With ongoing feedback and course correction here we reinforced the client’s top 3 coaching goals.
+Behavioral Shift: As the coaching progressed, Shishir had a step-by-step plan on how to enhance his self-awareness, increase his likeability, and create better first impressions among new stakeholders.
+In just 3 months, Shishir learned to mindfully let go of his derailing interpersonal skills, and began to intentionally practice the 3 critical traits of relationship building: interest, listening, and commonality.
+He started daily, doing one small action at a personal level that could strengthen his relationship with his team, boss, and other stakeholders; building on this, he started asking more questions with genuine curiosity to expand and explore the other person’s point of view; and in the second half of the coaching journey, Shishir underwent lots of method acting coaching activities grounded in real-time, on-the-job action.
+These experiences all helped him to discover what drove and excited him at work and how to better tap into his strengths.
+With ongoing feedback and course correction here, we reinforced the client’s top 3 coaching goals.